chris-townsend/PP4-Kitchen_Tales/README.md

 ### Future Features

-In the future, there are a number of functionalities that I would like to implement.
+In the future, there are several functionalities that I would like to implement.
 I have left the initial user stories that were created in the project kanban board as potential areas for future improvement and these have been left in the [Future Features](https://github.com/users/chris-townsend/projects/5) section of the kanban board.
 The key areas I would like to add to the site include:

-- [#23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23) The ability for users to login via social networks such as facebook or google.
+- [#23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23) The ability for users to log in via social networks such as Facebook or Google.

-- [#32](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/32) Find an appropriate api to prepopulate recipes.
+- [#32](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/32) Find an appropriate API to prepopulate recipes.

-- Create a model profiles and give users the ability to create and edit their own profile.
+- Create a separate app called profiles and give users the ability to create and edit their profiles.

 Some of the functionality for [issue #23](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/23)  is already provided by Django allauth, which is already implemented on the site.
 It only requires setup and appears to be relatively straightforward.
 The remaining functionality would need to be developed but also appears to be easily achievable with more time.